matthewkmayer/matthewkmayer.github.io/blag/content/post/rusty-von-humboldt.md

     pub repo: Repo,
     pub payload: Option<Payload>,
 }

+/// Type containing if it's a push event or pull request event.
+#[derive(Deserialize, Debug, Clone, PartialEq, PartialOrd, Ord, Eq)]
+pub struct Payload {
+    pub action: Option<String>,
+    #[serde(rename = "pull_request")]
+    pub pull_request: Option<PullRequest>,
+    pub commits: Option<Vec<Commit>>,
+}
 ```

 Each line of the JSON file is one of these events which means the file can be read line by line to get a collection of Events.

-The actual implementation of Rusty von Humboldt has a roughshod actor like messaging system.
+The actual implementation of Rusty von Humboldt has a rough actor-like messaging system.
 The RvH takes the user input of what year to look at, how many hours in that year to process, then what mode to operate in: committer count or repository ID mapping.

 Repository IDs internal to GitHub, exposed in GitHub Archive, are IDs that don't change.
 However, the repository name or location can move, so the repo ID is what we use to track the latest name of a repository.